yasingunaydiin/RegExorcist/README.md

 1. Run the app.
 2. Browse a file.
 3. Give a name to the output file.
-4. (Optional) Choose one of the checkboxes
+4. (Optional) Click on the Settings button and choose one of the checkboxes.
 5. (Optional) Add a specific word or character to remove.
 6. Run process